Flight modes

 - increase the aileron differential

 If you made the adjustments manually, the thermal would be gone before you started!
-Worse, you'd lose trim settings that you'd previously set while cruising.
-But by setting up a couple of flight modes called say 'Cruise' and 'Thermal', you could switch quickly between the two sets of settings, each optimised for its own mode of flight..
+Worse, you'd lose your previous settings.
+However, by setting up a couple of flight modes called say 'Cruise' and 'Thermal' you could switch quickly between the two groups of settings, each optimised for the particular task.
+And of course you can extend the idea to other modes of flight such as speed flying, landing etc.

 EdgeTX offers up to nine flight modes, numbered FM0 to FM8.